bespinian/blog/content/posts/kubernetes-chargeback.md

 ### Create First Reports

-Once resource usage data is available for a short time period, a week is a good start, you'll be able to create first reports and start identifying some of the bigger resource consumers, which you may approach to ensure their consumption is expedient for your business.
+Once resource usage data is available for a short time period, a week is a good start, you'll be able to create first reports and start identifying some bigger resource consumers, which you may approach to ensure their consumption is expedient for your business.

 ### Workload Attribution

 At this point you may notice that many of the workloads do not clearly belong to a specific team, organizational unit, project or cost center.
-You'll have to find this information in your organization and then **tag** these resources, e.g. using Kubernetes annotations, in order to automatically attribute costs to the right cost center in the future.
+You'll have to find this information in your organization and then **tag** these resources, e.g., using Kubernetes annotations, in order to automatically attribute costs to the right cost center in the future.

 Additionally, you should define a process or framework for future resources to be tagged with that information from the start.